chriskuech/zapchat/README.md

 4. Run `npm run dev` to start the development server.
 5. Open [http://localhost:3000](http://localhost:3000) to interact with the chatbot.
 An example input is provided in the app.

-# Architecture
+# Architecture & Limitations

 This is a standard Next.js monolith.
 Due to time limitations, all logic is synchronously executed within the request-response cycle, rather than suitably architected to support running scans asynchronously and pushing updates back to the client.

-# Assumptions/Limitations

-- Aforementioned architecture limitations.
-- I have been using https://juice-shop.herokuapp.com to test the chatbot.
+This also means that the user must prompt for status updates to drive the process forward.

+## Other Assumptions

-- Currently ranking alerts by risk then confidence.
+- Currently ranking "top" alerts by risk then confidence.